California’s “Greatest Mountain Man”

 Famous goldrush era artist, Charles Nahl’s 1856 woodblock etching of Grizzly Adams along stride of his favorite pet grizzly bear, Benjamin Franklin

 Notwithstanding the city’s many other entrapments, Grizzly Adams ended up enjoying his new life there more than he thought he would.
-Always wearing his buckskins, he could often be seen strolling with his favorite bear, Ben on Kearny Street to one of its several different restaurants he would choose to dine at—while the docile bear remained tethered outside in his sight.
+Always wearing his buckskins, he could often be seen strolling with his favorite bear, Ben, on Kearny Street to one of its several different restaurants he would choose to dine at—while the docile bear remained tethered outside in his sight.
 His extensive overhead required significant funding, though, as the bulk of his animals, especially his bears had special boarding needs that required much tending from hired help, and so much food that it proved difficult for the mountain man turned ‘showman’ to get ahead financially.

-No matter, for Theodore Hittell, the aforementioned reporter who wrote for the San Francisco Bulletin, was so taken by Grizzly Adams that he ended up compiling enough journals about the mountain man it enabled him to assemble a vast chronological account of Grizzly Adams’ fascinating adventures.
-For whatever reason, though, Grizzly Adams, who often used aliases while out west, used the name of his brother, ‘James’ to identify himself to Hittell, leaving him to be mistakenly attributed in Hittell’s later published work about him as, ‘James Capen Adams.’
+No matter, Theodore Hittell, the aforementioned reporter who wrote for the San Francisco Bulletin, was so taken by Grizzly Adams that he ended up compiling enough journals about the mountain man that it enabled him to assemble a vast chronological account of Grizzly Adams’ fascinating adventures.
+For whatever reason, though, J. C. Adams, who often used aliases while out west, used the name of his brother, ‘James’ to identify himself to Hittell, leaving him to be mistakenly attributed in Hittell’s later published work about him as, ‘James Capen Adams.’

 Daguerreotype of Grizzly Adams by famous Civil War photographer Mathew Brady in Leslie’s Illustrated Newspaper 1861